 The Greys Brighton

-Hanover’s option for great keg and cider plus regular live music
+Hanover’s cosy, colourful pub option for fantastic keg options, plus regular live events

-You can’t mistake The Greys Brighton for anywhere else, with its name emblazoned, in bold capitals no less, on the outside of a purple painted building.
+You can’t mistake The Greys Brighton for anywhere else, with its name emblazoned in bold capitals on the outside of the chocolate-factory purple corner property.

-The Greys is compact without feeling stuffy, wood clad and nicely furnished with various seating options.
-A log fire is stuated at one end, a snug area hides under the stairs and a couple of comfortable benches and long tables provide a communal area that caters well for larger groups.
+The Greys is compact without feeling stuffy, wood clad and nicely furnished; there’s plenty of seating options but not crammed in to the point that it feels overcrowded.
+A log fire is situated at one end, and at the other end a snug area hides under the staircase.
+In between there are a couple of comfortable long benches and tables, which make for a communal shared space but also cater perfectly for large groups.

 If you’ve passed by on a busy sunny day you might have noticed punters congregating outside on the pavement across the road to soak up the rays.
 Following lockdown however the owners can now offer some outdoor seating as they’ve cleared a side section to make a small yard area complete with benches.

 The event calendar at The Greys is busy with a variety of live music on Mondays, which tends to gravitate towards acoustic acts, plus some monthly comedy events.
 The Sunday roasts are excellent and feel like great value for money for the quality of the ingredients as well.